kelayamatoz/Digital-Systems-Design-Lab/lab4.md

 make clean && make
 ```

-You can test your implementation by running the two binaries on a client FPGA and a server FPGA.
+You can test your implementation by running ```udp-send``` on a client FPGA and ```udp-recv``` on a server FPGA.

 ## Video Streaming through Network
 The working directory of this section is in ```./netvideo```.

 In this section, your task is to combine the knowledge of UDP protocol and camera / frame buffer device drivers, and design a way to pass video frames from one FPGA board (the *camera board*) to another (the *display board*).
-We will only provide general instructions in this section, since you already have all the pieces needed to build the streaming system from working the first two sections.
+We will only provide general instructions in this section, since you already have all the pieces needed to build the streaming system from the first two sections.

 There are a few questions we need to answer before starting implementing the system:
 - A UDP packet can only hold up to 65,507 bytes, which is much smaller than the size of a frame.
 How are we going to send a frame via UDP?